ta-ni-chkr/Netflix-Churn-Analysis/README.md

 ### 3. Which countries show the highest and lowest churn?

 The USA, with the largest customer base of 5,859 (23.31%), accounts for 23% of total churn, suggesting that overall churn is a function of scale rather than poor loyalty.
 The user volume in every other country is approximately one-third or more of that of the USA.

 Among the 11 countries analyzed, Canada shows the highest churn rate at 36.52% with a total of only 1,985 users, indicating significant user disengagement.

-Similarly, the UK, despite having the smallest user base of 1,851, records a high churn rate of 35.66%, again pointing to poor retention.
+Similarly, the UK, despite having the smallest user base (1,851 users), records a high churn rate of 35.66%, again pointing to poor retention.
 India, however, stands out with the lowest overall churn (7.38%) and the lowest churn rate within its user base (33.28%), showcasing strong retention.

 <p align="center">